luord/luord.github.io/content/Software/genetic.md

     class Population(Collection[Individual], Protocol):
       @classmethod
-      def mutate(self, base: BasePopulation) -> Self:
+      def mutate(cls, base: BasePopulation) -> Self:
         ...

 The crossover in genetic algorithms is the operation used to combine the genetic information of two parents to produce offspring[^collection].
 But we can't just stop there, we need genetic variance to ensure the population actually evolves over time.
-One form of variance is of course that random genes are picked from each parent for producing the given offspring, but even that isn't enough as it could leave us stuck[^pool].
+One form of variance is of course that the parents are shuffled and a random number of genes is picked from each parent, but even that isn't enough as it could leave us stuck[^pool].

 Actual variance comes from the key element of **mutation**, the random chance that any given